needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/cloud_code_scripts.md

 ## In-Script Parameters

+> [!NOTE]
+> In-script parameters are not supported through the dashboard.

 To allow a more seamless experience in your Cloud Code Scripts, you may declare your parameters directly in the script.